 It will take between 5 to 8 minutes to brown the turkey mince.
 Then once the sauce has been made, the heat gets turned down and the sauce simmers for about 15 minutes.

 Yes, turkey mince tastes different to beef mince.
-It has a less heavy taste and lighter colour in appearance.
+It has a less meaty and heavy taste and is also lighter colour in appearance.

 The turkey mince will turn from a light pink colour to a pale grey colour when it is done.
 Ensure you break up any clumps of the mince as these can be pale on the outside and pink on the inside which means that bit needs more cooking.